Run at the root of the project

-In this tutorial, we'll build a simple application with two buttons that change the counter value.
-This will allow you to see the basic concepts of Redux Toolkit.
+In this lesson, we'll build a simple application with two buttons that change the counter value.
+It will allow you to see the basic concepts of the Redux Toolkit.

-# Run at the root of the project
+# Run it at the root of the project

 npm install @reduxjs/toolkit react-redux